 Lifestyle in Toronto

 Toronto is easily among the best foodie cities in North America.
 Gastros who relocate here can explore the world through their palates, as Toronto’s celebrated multiculturalism applies to its dining options too.
-Choices include heavenly dim sum in Chinatown, authentic pasta in Little Italy, home-cooked German meals and Mediterranean-style dishes.
+Choices include heavenly dim sum in Chinatown, authentic pasta in Little Italy, tasty curry in Little India and Mediterranean-style dishes in Greektown.